-Save the date for the 2013 Demonstration Days for Mentored Youth.
-This free event will give young hunters a chance to try a variety of firearms and archery equipment and get fitted with help from range officers and hunter education instructors.
-Staff members will be available between 4-8 p.m. on August 6 at Pontiac Lake, August 7 at Ortonville, August 13 at Sharonville, and August 14 at Rose Lake.
+- 2015 Demonstration Days for Mentored Youth Hunters This free event at the DNR's shooting ranges will give young hunters a chance to try a variety of firearms and archery equipment, and get fitted with help from range officers and hunter education instructors.
+Demo Days will be held Aug.
+4 at Pontiac Lake, Aug.
+5 at Ortonville, Aug.
+11 at Sharonville and Aug.
+12 at Rose Lake.

-• Bald Mountain Shooting Range
+- Bald Mountain Shooting Range

-• Island Lake Shooting Range
+- Island Lake Shooting Range

-• Ortonville Shooting Range
+- Ortonville Shooting Range

 - Pontiac Lake Shooting Range

-• Rose Lake Shooting Range
+- Rose Lake Shooting Range

-• Sharonville Shooting Range
+- Sharonville Shooting Range

-- Join a DNR Shooting Range E-mail List Stay informed about what's going on at the DNR's shooting ranges - Ortonville, Pontiac Lake, Rose Lake and Sharonville - by joining one of our e-mail lists.
+- Join a DNR Shooting Range E-mail List Stay informed about what's going on at the DNR's shooting ranges - Dansville, Ortonville, Pontiac Lake, Rose Lake and Sharonville - by joining one of our e-mail lists.

 How to Get Started

 - -Identify where the closest ranges or shooting clubs are located and who to contact for more information.

-Purchase eye protection and ear plugs for personal safety.
+-Purchase eye protection and ear plugs for personal safety.

 -Bring clay targets, hand throwers or portable traps if the local range does not provide them.